MBA, CFA, or CFP? Unpacking financial designations

 What is it?

-Covers the principals of financial planning, examining various areas such as tax, retirement, estate, investment, and insurance planning
+Covers the principles of financial planning, examining areas such as tax, retirement, estate, investment, and insurance planning.

 Requirements